ARahmansetayesh/experiment-manager/README.md

 # experiment-manager
 This repository provides an abstract class for managing, saving, and logging research-oriented experiments.

+This abstract class acts as a lightweight experiment manager that automatically tracks, logs, and saves each experiment according to its title and hyperparameter specification.
+By checking whether logs and results already exist, it helps researchers skip re-running completed experiments, saving both time and computational resources while maintaining reproducibility.

 # 🧪 experiment-manager

 This repository provides an **abstract base class** for managing, saving, and logging **research-oriented experiments**.